anroots/teensy-moonica/README.md

 * 2 individually controller PWM RGB LEDs
 * A Piezo Buzzer

+## External Input Device

+The computer recognizes the Teensy as a gamepad/joystic type of device.
+By default it's programmed to send joystick button press events on each button press.
+Open the gamepad config window from your control panel to see the mapping.

 ## Serial Communication

 The device communicates with the computer over serial.
 Information is sent in both direction: